Dream-like. That’s how it felt. That’s how it always felt when it happened.

 He looked up.
 Above him was a full moon, looking larger than he’d ever seen it.
 And stars.
 More stars than he’d imagined could exist, brighter than any he’d seen.

-He spent the rest of the night thinking.
-About himself, the strangers, the stars, the moon, the glowing clouds… And the strangers’ secret.
+And he spent the rest of the night thinking: About himself, the strangers, the stars, the moon, the glowing clouds, and the extermination of the human race.

-Time seemed to be moving quickly: The sky became brighter, the moon departed.
+Time seemed to be moving quickly: The sky became brighter, the moon disappeared.
 But the clouds below never thinned or parted.

 He heard the strangers’ rustlings as they woke up, and the sun rose over the horizon of clouds.